NGSAnalysisOnBeocatClass/homework/Perl Homework 1.md

 The second line is the actual sequence read off of the machine.

 The third line will have a '+' sign.
-It is not used at the moment
+It is not used at the moment, so ignore it, but the '+' does need to be present for most fastq files to validate.

 The fourth line is an sequence of characters that represents the quality of each base of the sequence on line 2.
+The illumina tech support document describes this in detail.

-Fasta files, while names similarly, in practice are much different than fastq files.
+Fasta files, while named similarly, in practice are much different than fastq files.
 Moreover, the format of Fasta files varies considerably.
 For the moment, you should generate an unjustified fasta file.
 The first line is the sequence identifier starting with a '>' character, and the next line is the sequence itself.
 Thus, the above Fastq sequence is as follows in fasta format.
 NOTE! the '@' character has been substititued for the '>'.
 ```
 >SRR014849.2 EIXKN4201AKDUH/2
 TCAAGTGGTGAACGGCAGAAA